afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 Right (byte, newState)
 ```

-We end up with the remained from the `uncons` operation and a new
+We end up with the remainder from the `uncons` operation and a new
-incremented offset, and the parsed byte. `pgm3.hs` tells me that the
+incremented offset in a `ParseState`, and the parsed byte. `pgm3.hs`
-first byte of `test.pgm` is 80 when I run it.
+tells me that the first byte of `test.pgm` is 80 when I run it.

 There are a number of obvious problems with `parseByte`.
 First of all,
 `getByte` and `putByte` are totally senseless; we don't need them to